wiseman-timelord/Chat-Gradio-Linux/README.md

 - .sh instead of .bat, as well as program the scripts for specifically linux/ubuntu.
 - Cuda Only, gpu must still be selectable.
 Installer will only have options for Cuda 11 and Cuda 12.
 There will also be some optimization/cleanup after
 - The user must install cuda toolkit themselves.
-- The scripts MUST use unified memory, so as to do the processing on the selected card, while loading models to system memory.
+- The scripts MUST use unified memory, so as to do the processing on the selected card, while loading models to system+gpu memory optimally.
 There will be no requirement for calculating how many layers to load to the GPU, we will assume that the models will load on the system memory available. optimize/cleanup functions/processes for removal of the calculations.

 ### Demonstration
 - The `Bash Menu` is looking good...